clarencepohh/tp/docs/DeveloperGuide.md

 4. Updates the task description accordingly.
 5. Logs the changes if applicable.

-## Adding a Task/Event/Deadline
+## Adding Tasks

 ### Overview

-The Add Task/Event/Deadline feature enhances the TaskManager application by enabling users to create various types of tasks such as Todo, Event, and Deadline.
+The Add Task feature enhances the TaskManager application by enabling users to create various types of tasks such as Todo, Event, and Deadline.
 This section elaborates on the implementation details of this feature, encompassing methods for task creation, user input handling, and task addition management.

 ### `addTask` Method